- 525 students have provided 17,500 hours of pro-bono business analysis.

 Benefits to MSU Research Faculty

-The Jake Jabs Center for Entrepreneurship for the New West facilitates in helping to commercialize science that exists on campus.
+The Center for Entrepreneurship facilitates in helping to commercialize science that exists on campus.
 Research faculty in agriculture, bio-agriculture, plant-science, chemistry, engineering and biology hold literally dozens of patents that have high commercialization value.
 The activities of the center will provide interaction between scientists, students and business practitioners that can help bring this science to market.

 The center has been recognized with generous grants from the National Science Foundation (NSF), the Small Business Administration (SBA) and the Department of Labor totaling $450,000.
 The center received $25,000 from the National Collegiate Inventors and Innovators Alliance (NCIIA) in 2009 and has also received grants from the Kauffman and Coleman Foundations.

-The Alderson Program and the Jake Jabs Center for Entrepreneurship for the New West (JJCENW) were named by the SBA Office of Advocacy as an Economic Development Best Practices Program national finalist in 2005.
-The JJCENW was also a Finalist for EDA’s 2007 Excellence in Economic Development Award.
+The Alderson Program and the Center for Entrepreneurship were named by the SBA Office of Advocacy as an Economic Development Best Practices Program national finalist in 2005.
+The Center was also a Finalist for EDA’s 2007 Excellence in Economic Development Award.

 Thanks to the recent $3 million gift from Jake Jabs, the Center has permanent funding for a variety of new programs and services.
 This year we have started the Entrepreneur-in-Residence program, which brings in experienced entrepreneurs to spend a week with students and faculty.
 In addition, the Family Business Day on the Road program will expand next summer to bring business skills to 11 communities across Montana.
 The Center will also provide funding for student and faculty Entrepreneurship Fellows and other opportunities in entrepreneurship.
 Stay tuned for more exciting news.